SDGforskning/sdg-strings/SDG16_query_action_WoS.md

-# Search query for SDG 6 - Clean water and sanitation, Bergen action-approach.
+# Search query for SDG 16 - Peace, justice and strong instutitions, Bergen action-approach.

-Ensure availability and sustainable management of water and sanitation for all
+Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels

 **Status: This query is currently under development (2025)**